NextEra Energy Partners: Green Energy Will Succeed Despite Trump's Withdrawal From Paris Accord

 The primary reason that NEP is an excellent growth investment is that the GP is growing like crazy.
 The rise of NextEra Energy to become the largest global utility company has been nothing short of phenomenal and is shown graphically on the slide below:

-Source: Factset from February Presentation (available here).
+Source: FactSet from February Presentation (available here).

-Currently, the renewable energy capacity at NextEra Energy Resouces is an estimated 13 GW while the total wind and solar capacity of NEP at the end of Q1 was just a tad over 3 GW.
+Currently, the renewable energy capacity at NextEra Energy Resources is an estimated 13 GW while the total wind and solar capacity of NEP at the end of Q1 was just a tad over 3 GW.
 Obviously the GP has a substantial inventory of potential drop-downs to NEP which will more than quadruple NEP's total capacity over time.

 In addition, and as I pointed out in a previous article on NEE (see A Big Beneficiary of Growing Natural Gas Exports To Mexico), NextEra is pushing into natural gas pipelines as well.
 The Sabal Trail pipeline is a 515-mile interstate natural gas pipeline to provide natural gas for power generation needs to Florida Power & Light (NYSE:FPL) and Duke Energy of Florida (NYSE:DUK) by the end of June 2017.